 Disadvantages of Buying Online

-The only advantage of buying car insurance online is the fact you are not face to face with the insurance seller.
+The only advantage of buying car insurance online is the fact you do not face to face with the insurance seller.
 Some people prefer to deal with an insurance provider in person.

 Advantages of Insurance Brokers